LukeGrahamLandry/franca/devlog.md

+## (Jun 24)

+- ram was bounds checking address in i64 units against storage_size in data width units
+- bit more character mode keyboard and tcmips works

 ## (Jun 23)

 - oops, i was doing signed instead of unsigned division. now tetris and snake work all the way.